Using Testosterone Without a Prescription is Illegal and Not Safe

 The illegal and unsupervised use of testosterone supplements has been linked to several heart and prostate conditions as well as an increased risk of stroke.
 Other possible health risks include sleep apnea, reduced sperm count, gynecomastia (increased breast size in males), blood clots and a dangerous overproduction of red blood cells.

 Before beginning treatment, a clinician will take a thorough medical history to determine if you have any underlying conditions that might be responsible for low testosterone levels.
 You will be given a blood test to ascertain your testosterone and PSA (prostate-specific antigen) levels.
-Employing a combination of appropriate blood testing, regular monitoring and medical expertise, doctors have been able to safely help millions of men enjoy healthy, vital, sexually active lifestyles.
-Because TRT does not enable your body to produce more testosterone, treatment must be long term to be beneficial.
+Employing a combination of appropriate blood testing, regular monitoring, and medical expertise, doctors have been able to safely help millions of men enjoy healthy, vital, sexually active lifestyles.
+Because TRT does not enable your body to produce more testosterone, treatment must be long-term to be beneficial.

 What if Estrogen Levels are too High?

-Your TRT clinicians should monitor your estrogen levels, because high levels of this hormone can lead to a host of conditions, including mood swings, erectile dysfunction and breast enlargement.
+Your TRT clinicians should monitor your estrogen levels, because high levels of this hormone can lead to a host of conditions, including mood swings, erectile dysfunction, and breast enlargement.
 Your body converts some testosterone to estrogen, both naturally and when testosterone is introduced during TRT.
-If higher-then-normal estrogen levels are present, it’s easy to prevent or treat the excess production of estrogen with aromatase inhibitors, which can minimize the symptoms caused by high levels of estrogen, by reducing the aromatization of testosterone to estrogen.
+If higher-than-normal estrogen levels are present, it’s easy to prevent or treat the excess production of estrogen with aromatase inhibitors, which can minimize the symptoms caused by high levels of estrogen, by reducing the aromatization of testosterone to estrogen.

 TRT provides men the opportunity to dramatically enhance the vitality of their lives.
 It can boost libido, promote better bone health, improve muscle mass and strength and increase athletic performance.
-It is not medically intended to turn body builders into muscle-bound supermen nor to give athletes a competitive edge.
+It is not medically intended to turn bodybuilders into muscle-bound supermen nor to give athletes a competitive edge.
 Under the supervision of an experienced physician, TRT is a healthful option for men who want to enjoy a better quality of life.
 To be effective, TRT must be used regularly under a clinician’s direction; if the treatment ceases, testosterone levels will decrease.